nicklockwood/Euclid/README.md

 If you wish to contribute improvements to the documentation or the code itself, that's great!
 But please read the [CONTRIBUTING.md](CONTRIBUTING.md) file before submitting a pull request.

-# Example
+# Example and ExampleVisionOS

-See the included project for an example of how Euclid can be used in conjunction with SceneKit or RealityKit to generate and render a nontrivial 3D shape on iOS.
+See the included projects for examples of how Euclid can be used in conjunction with SceneKit or RealityKit to generate and render a nontrivial 3D shape. `Example` uses storyboards, is built for iOS, and runs in "Designed for iPad" mode on macOS and visionOS.
+`ExampleVisionPro` uses SwiftUI and a RealityView in a volumetric window, and runs only on visionOS.

 # Documentation